odarbelaeze/condor-ir/docs/source/quickstart.rst

 .. code-block:: bash

-  condor bibset create --isi 'data/*/*.isi' condor bibset create --bib 'data/*/*.bib'
+  condor bibliography create --isi 'data/*/*.isi' condor bibliography create --bib 'data/*/*.bib'

 However, whenever using this approximation, beaware of the record duplication as the hashing algorithms used to detect duplicates are different for the